 - Communication skills and the ability to express her needs and convey problems.

-- Introduce ‘school type’ activities at home; storytelling, snack and rest time
+- Introduce ‘school type’ activities at home as morning routine; story time, snack and rest time

 I didn’t hurry and waited for another 5-6 months until I thought she was ready.

 Our search for a new play school included key areas of focus before selecting a better fit.

 - Not going to “big names” assuming it will have better facilities

 - Quality of teaching and the personal attention is given.
 We met with the teachers to see if they were compassionate and truly empathetic.

 - Student-to-teacher ratio: Ideally, 1:15/20, max.
 A teacher can only give proper attention to these many children respectively child to child .

 - Clean toilets with wash basins, at the similar height of toddlers.